 Create credentials in Control Center and make API calls over the Akamai network.

-You need access to Control Center with permission to manage API authorizations.
-If you don’t have this permission, contact an Akamai administrator within your company and ask them to create the API credentials for you if you don’t have either of these permissions in your role:
+Access to Akamai Control Center with the correct roles and permissions to create API clients and manage credentials.
+Contact an Akamai administrator within your company and ask them to create the API credentials for you if you don’t have either of these permissions in your role:

 Create an API client

 For this exercise, you’ll create an API client for yourself and use only the Diagnostic Tools API to make API calls.
 However, you could create a credential that includes several APIs and specify different access levels for each.

 If you already have a credential for the Diagnostic Tools API, then add the credential to the .edgerc file.
 Otherwise, continue with these instructions to create an API client and a credential.

 Launch Identity and Access Management.
 In Akamai Control Center, click ≡ ⇒ ACCOUNT ADMIN ⇒ Identity & access.

 From the Users and API Clients tab, click New API client for me to open the Customize API client screen.

 Click Quick to instantly create an API client and a credential for the Akamai APIs you can access.
 This client’s API access levels, group roles, and permissions are identical to yours.
 For details about roles and permissions and the level of access, see the Identity and Access Management documentation.